-It's recommended to design each secure waiting area for a capacity of at least two wheelchairs.
+CFPA Europe recommends that each secure waiting area should be designed for a capacity of at least two wheelchairs.

 Fire areas

 Secure waiting areas can either be located in the escape route, such as escape stairwells, or in another fire areas right next to this.
 The same reasoning applies where a corridor is the escape route, for example in hotels where the secure waiting area can be located in the corridor.
 The secure waiting area should be designed with the same fire resistance as other fire areas in the building.